-- MKII gets nice “Tiffany style” RCA input jacks instead of plastic.
+- MKII gets nice “Tiffany style” gold-plated brass RCA input jacks instead of plastic.

 - Fuses and wiring in the GFA-555 MKI versus MKII: The GFA-555 MKI has its rail fuses on the inside, and you must remove the top cover to replace them.
 The MKII moves the fuses to the back panel.
-That sounds great, but… This has a negative impact on the power supply wiring.
-The MKII has much, much longer power wires, due to the requirement to break them out to the back panel.
+That’s handy, but… This has a negative impact on the power supply wiring.
+The MKII has much, much longer DC power supply wires, due to the need to break them out to the back panel.

 In the MKI, 16ga power wires run straight from the main power supply capacitors to the output modules.
-The rail fuses are mounted directly to the output module.
+Rail fuses are mounted directly to the output modules.
 In total, there is about 28″ of 16ga power wire used to hook up all four output modules.

 This is why the Hoppes Brain BFA-555 Smart Soft-Start power supply kit has optional onboard fuse holders.
 You can put the fuses back inside the amp and shorten your wires up like the MKI.
 It’s the best of both versions.

-I reckon the reason for the change to back-panel fuse holders was to make it easier for people to change the fuses, while discouraging them from opening up their amplifiers.
+I reckon the reason for the change to back-panel fuse holders was to make it easier for people to change the fuses, while discouraging them from opening up their amplifiers, and possibly getting shocked.
 Also, sometimes a user will be unaware there are fuses inside, and think that their amplifier is totally dead, when it only needs a fuse.
 It’s pretty common to find Adcom amps being sold “For parts” when all they need is a fuse.

-They are Littelfuse 314 series, available at Mouser or Digikey and many others.
+Fuse selection is very specific and there are many shades of “fast-blow” or “slow-blow”, so it’s important to get the right fuses.
+Vintage Adcom amps generally use either Littelfuse 314 series, or 312 Series, available at Mouser or Digikey and many others.
 They don’t have them at the hardware store.
-The part numbers are easy; for example a 6A fuse is part # 314006.MXP or 314006.HXP the “MXP” and “HXP” are just packaging options, get either one.
+The part numbers are easy to decipher; The first three digits are the “Series Number”.
+For example a 314 Series 6A fuse is part # 314006.MXP or 314006.HXP the “MXP” and “HXP” are just packaging options, use either one.

-Do not use 32V DC automotive fuses in these amps.
+Do not use 32V DC automotive fuses.
 They are not the same in the way they melt and arc when they blow out.
-Obviously no aluminum foil or nails, LOL.
+Obviously don’t use aluminum foil or nails, LOL.

 Test point confusion: Bias is adjusted by measuring the voltage, and thus current through the emitter resistors and transistors.
 Some of the Adcoms specify this voltage as read across one emitter resistor, and some as read across two emitter resistors in series, which means the bias voltage specified in the manual is double the voltage across a single emitter resistor.